indygreg/PyOxidizer/docs/rust_rust_code.rst

 Initializing a Python Interpreter
 =================================

-Initialing an embedded Python interpreter in your Rust process is as simple as calling ``pyembed::MainPythonInterpreter::new(config: PythonConfig)``.
+Initializing an embedded Python interpreter in your Rust process is as simple as calling ``pyembed::MainPythonInterpreter::new(config: PythonConfig)``.

 The hardest part about this is constructing the ``pyembed::PythonConfig``